tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 When you have completed the WSGI configuration, click the green *Save* button at the top of the webpage.
 Before we can (re)load the application, we need to set a few security parameters (see the [Django Documentation for a Security Deployment Checklist](https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/)).

 ### Allowing your Hostname
-Django provides a useful security feature which will only accept requests from particular, *allowed* hosts.
-By only allowing specified domains to be served by your web server, this reduces the chance that your app could be part [HTTP Host Header attack](https://www.acunetix.com/blog/articles/automated-detection-of-host-header-attacks/).
+Django provides a useful feature which will only accept requests from *allowed* hosts.
+By only allowing specified domains to be served by your web server, this reduces the chance that your app could be part of a [HTTP Host Header attack](https://www.acunetix.com/blog/articles/automated-detection-of-host-header-attacks/).
 If you were to load and view your application now, you would encounter a `DisallowedHost` exception stopping your app from loading.

 This is a simple problem to fix and involves a change in your project's `settings.py` module.
 First, work out your app's URL on PythonAnywhere.
 For a basic account, this will be `rangodemo2019.pythonanywhere.com`, where `rangodemo2019` is replaced with your PythonAnywhere username.
 It's a good idea to edit this file locally (on your computer), then `git add`, `git commit` and `git push` your changes to your Git repository, before downloading the changes to your PythonAnywhere account.
 Alternatively, you can edit the file directly on PythonAnywhere by editing the file in the web interface's files component -- or using a text editor in the terminal, like `nano` or `vi`.